 It was at this point, I decided that seeing Niagara Falls wasn’t going to happen with the gloomy dark cloud of depression.
 It was also raining and cloudy too.
 After close to 2 hours, I arrived in Kitchener and the sun came out there.
-I managed to find a convenient little parking spot and walked down the Festival street.
-I have written before about Kitchener-Waterloo Oktoberfest but there is something about this festival that in it’s own special way brings it over the top.
-There seems to even be a much higher percentage of people in traditional dress than you even see in Munich.
+I managed to find a convenient little parking spot and walked down Festival street.
+I have written before about Kitchener-Waterloo Oktoberfest but there is something about this festival that in its own special way brings it over the top.
+There seems to even be a much higher percentage of people in a traditional dress than you even see in Munich.

 The Rogers Hometown hockey was there and there was a beautiful smell in the air that brought nostalgia back.
-Like most things
+Like most things,

 As I entered Toronto after supper time the only suitable thing to do was to stop and grab some Popeye’s.
-There was no way after the nerve wrecking of the 401 so far that I wanted to deal with downtown Toronto traffic lights and lanes.
+There was no way after the nerve-wracking of the 401 so far that I wanted to deal with downtown Toronto traffic lights and lanes.
 I then after eating the meal continued on my way to Oshawa where I was so tired that I pulled over to a Tim Hortons and rested for an hour before proceeding to the ONRoute in Port Hope.

 I slept very well that night even for sleeping in my car.
 The next morning I woke up refreshed and continued towards home.
 On the way back I detoured a few times the first was to take a photo of the First Railway tunnel.
 The second was to go to Kingston ON Wal-Mart to buy new shoes because my old ones were so far gone my numb feet hurt.